haskell-beam/beam/docs/tutorials/tutorial2.md

 !!! note "Note"
     The `ImpredicativeTypes` language extension is necessary for newer GHC to allow the polymorphically typed lenses to be introduced at the top-level.
 Older GHCs were more lenient.
+As for why we must create a separate pattern match for each lens we would like to generate, please refer to GitHub issues [#659](https://github.com/haskell-beam/beam/issues/659) and [#664](https://github.com/haskell-beam/beam/issues/664).

 As in tables, we can generate lenses for databases via the `dbLenses` function.